sugi-lang/sugi/README.md

 ]
 ```

-Lets create a function and call it:
+Lets create a function that accepts arguments as input and call it:

 ```v
 fn main [